andrew/ultimate-awesome/README.md

 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.
 - [awesome-modeling-simulation](https://github.com/comp-physics/awesome-modeling-simulation) - Resources for learning about modeling and simulation.
 - [awesome-resources](https://github.com/corralm/awesome-resources) - 🤓 My curated lists of awesome data science books and resources.
+- [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-go](https://github.com/correia-jpv/fucking-awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [awesome-javascript](https://github.com/Cyanhall/awesome-javascript) - Better Awesome JavaScript List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-porto-alegre](https://github.com/dclucas/awesome-porto-alegre) - Awesome stuff to do in Porto Alegre, RS, Brazil.